100 Journal prompts for women to Awaken Your Creativity

 • How does nature inspire me, and how can I connect with it more often?

-• How do I express my creativity when I feel overwhelmed or blocked?
+• How do I express my Creativity when I feel overwhelmed or blocked?

 • What creative projects have I always wanted to start but haven’t yet?